Last Updated on May 13, 2021 by Travels with Kids

-If you are planning to head to the Stirling Ranges you are in big for a big treat.
-These are a really special place to discover Western Australia’s remoteness.
-The Stirling Range National Park also encompasses Western Australia’s southwest highest mountains, Bluff Knoll at 1099m, which is most famous when it has snow on it.
-Nearby Toolbrunup Peak is less well known but clocks in at 1052m (ASL).
+If you are planning to head to the Stirling Ranges you are in for a big treat.
+These beautiful mountains are a special place to discover Western Australia’s remoteness and unique flora (and some fauna)!
+The Stirling Range National Park also encompasses Western Australia’s southwest highest mountain, Bluff Knoll at 1099m, which is most famous when it has snow on it.
+Nearby Toolbrunup Peak is less well known but clocks in at a very respectable 1052m (ASL).
 Here we have provided you with a guide to the Stirling Ranges, and the nearby Bluff Knoll accommodation options for staying nearby.

 This post may contain affiliate links, from which we would earn a small commission, at no extra cost to you.
 More info in my disclaimer.

 The Stirling Range National Park features the only major mountain range in the southern part of Western Australia.
 It has peaks that exceed 1000 meters above sea leave.
 There are magnificent views and some incredible flora.
 Many of the wildflowers seen in the Stirling Ranges are seen nowhere else in the world!

 Within Western Australia, the Stirling Ranges, or more specifically the highest peak, Bluff Knoll is also famous as it’s one of the few places in Western Australia where snow sometimes falls.
 As a Western Australian you know that if there is snow on Bluff Knoll, it is COLD.

 The Aboriginal name for the Stirling, Koi Kyenunu-ruff, means “mist rolling around the mountains”.
 Actually, as the mists surround the mountain for much of the year you are pretty lucky if you get a clear day.